andrewcooke-isti/JiraTestResultReporter/README.md

 ## Features

-The changes to the original include:

-* The plugin actually works with the latest Jenkins and Jira (April 2014)!
+* Automatically opens and closes Jira issues when tests fail.

+* Works with JUnit, XUnit and TAP plugins (and hopefully others).

 * Calls to Jira are made via the [Jira Rest Client](https://ecosystem.atlassian.net/wiki/display/JRJC/Home).

-* The issue type is configurable.

 * Issues are only created if Jira doesn't contains an unresolved, matching issue.

-* When tests succeed, they are marked as done in Jira.
-The transition to make as done is configurable.
+* The issue type and closing transition are configurable.

-* A command line interface, `com.isti.jira.CmdLine`, is available that provides similar functionality (making debugging initial configuration much easier, since you can test directly from the command line).
+* A command line interface, `com.isti.jira.CmdLine` makes debugging initial configuration easy.

-* Often-used configuration options can be given in a properties file in `/var/lib/jenkins/.catsjira` (or in the home directory of whichever user is running the plugin).
+* Often-used configuration options can be given in a properties file in `/var/lib/jenkins/.jira-remote` (or in the home directory of whichever user is running the plugin).
 This avoids having to repeat the configuration for each test and allows access from the command line tool.